catdad/mock-stdio/README.md

 [dm-david.svg]: https://david-dm.org/catdad/mock-stdio.svg
 [dm-david.link]: https://david-dm.org/catdad/mock-stdio

-This is just a simple module allowing you to easiy test (or just ignore) code that needs to `console.log` or otherwise write to standard out and standard error.
+This is just a simple module allowing you to easily test (or just ignore) code that needs to `console.log` or otherwise write to standard out and standard error.

 ## Install